 The following are not included in your pensionable remuneration;

 - Overtime payments, call-out/on-call allowances apart from the special allowances referred to above, are not normally pensionable.

 - Overtime, commission, gratuity, special fees, travelling and subsistence allowance are not pensionable payments.

 If you retire prior to your NRA or before you qualify for the 35 years rule (pre-2004 employees only), you have 2 options in drawing down your pension;

 Defer drawing down benefits until NRA to avoid any penalties

 Draw down pension benefits and incur the relevant penalties to your tax-free lump sum and pension.
-Please see the table below which shows how these penalties are applied;

 If you give birth to a child, or reach the 24th week of pregnancy, you are entitled to 26 weeks paid maternity leave and 16 weeks’ additional unpaid maternity leave.